xieweiAlex/English_Learning/words/words-December.md

+---- Second Week
+I encourage everyone to heed the advice and orders of local and state officials.

 --- First week
+Let's count the money we have looted today.
+large intestine

+Dirt and grime is on the fabric of the seatbelt causing it to retract slower than normal the retractor itself is locked

 Slower traffic use turnouts

 My friends were like what are your future plans? -- It's just a visualization for someboday really resourceful.